samjulien/blog/_posts/2018-06-12-why-laravel-is-the-recommended-framework-for-secure-mission-critical-applications.md

 > The command above sets all value at the same time, in one go.

-There is a user table and it has a value a user_type field.
-It can have values of user/admin.
+For example, your application can have a user table and with a user_type field.
+This field can have values of: `user` or `admin`.

-Of course, the field is something you don’t want your users to update.
-However, the above line of code could allow someone to inject a new user_type field.
-After that, they can switch their account to ‘admin’.
+In this case, you don’t want your users to update this field manually.
+However, the above code could allow someone to inject a new `user_type` field.
+After that, they can switch their account to `admin`.

 By adding to the code: